Last updated on February 16th, 2020 at 10:52 am

 Festival of Lights at Stephen Foster Folk Culture Center State Park

 Mount Dora and St. Augustine are whole cities of decorations, but this state park decorates so extensively that 100,000 people come to see the lights that outline the majestic oak trees and historic buildings in this park along the Suwanee River.
 The park museum, which looks like a mansion from “Gone With the Wind,” is decorated too.
 There is also a gingerbread village, a candy cane forest, a Santa’s workshop and an array of crafts.

 Weekend nights and the week before Christmas are “Holiday Magic Nights” with craft demonstrations, a bonfire, free hot cocoa, popcorn and marshmallow roasting, a holiday sing-along and, of course, Santa.
 Admission is $3 per person, children 3 and under are free.
 Dates are Dec.
-1-2, 7-9, 14-23.)
+6-8, Dec.
+13-23

 Wednesday Dec.
 4, Thursday Dec.
 5, Monday Dec.
 9 through Thursday Dec.
 12, and Dec.
-24 are called Silent Nights and are an effort to reduce lines and noise to create a more intimate experience for visitors.
+24 are called Silent Nights and are an effort to create a more intimate experience for visitors.
 Park and walk through the lights at your leisure.
 Admission on these nights is $2, children 3 and under are free.

 - Stephen Foster Folk Culture Center State Park

 - Book a campsite at Stephen Foster Folk Culture Center State Park

 - Book a room near Stephen Foster Folk Culture Center State Park